 Constitution and structure of the Plan

 The Pearson Pension Plan (the Plan) is administered in accordance with the Rules in the interests of its beneficiaries by a Trustee Company, Pearson Pension Trustee Limited (the Trustee).
-Responsibility for day to day management of the Plan is delegated to the Pensions Director, who is an employee of Pearson Pension Trustee Services Limited.
+The Trustee delegates its day to day administration duties to a dedicated pensions team headed by the Chief Executive Officer (CEO) of Pearson Pension Trustee Services Limited.

 The Plan is organised into sections, each with its own benefit structure.
 From 1 December 2006, all sections were closed to new entrants with the exception of the Money Purchase 2003 (MP03) Section.
-The Money Purchase 2003 (MP03) Section is available to new employees of companies participating in the Plan who satisfy the eligibility criteria which were revised on 1 September 2013 to reflect the introduction of the Auto Enrolment (AE) Section.
-The AE Section has been designed to meet the minimum legislative requirements for eligible jobholders who meet the AE criteria and do not wish to join the MP03 Section of the Plan.
-In addition, the rules also allow non-eligible jobholders and entitled workers to opt in to the AE Section.
+On 1 September 2013 the Auto Enrolment (AE) Section was introduced to meet the minimum legislative requirements for eligible jobholders who meet the AE criteria and do not wish to join the MP03 Section of the Plan.
+In addition, the rules also allow non-eligible jobholders and entitled workers to opt into the AE Section.

 The principal employer under the Plan, Pearson Services Limited (PSL) has the power to appoint and remove the Trustee but only with the consent of the Trustee.
 PSL has the right to appoint three “A” Directors and to remove and replace them.
 A further three “A” Directors are nominated by members in accordance with the Plan’s member nominated trustee procedures.